leonWarscheck/socrates-eterna/README.md

-A search engine using Ai generated vectors/ embeddings, to find a comic by related words that are not included in its script.
+A comic search engine using Ai generated vectors/ embeddings.
+It can find a comic by related words that are not included in its script.